-For this reason, we may ask a LOT of questions!
-We know that there are a myriad of linguistic options to meet your needs.
-We are interested in finding the perfect interpreter for you and your client.
+For this reason, our Pula office ask a lot of questions.
+We understand the linguistic options to meet your needs.
+And we know we can find the perfect interpreter for you and your client.

 Because there is an arrestee whose first language is not English, does not mean we throw “English” words at the arrestee and expect them to understand the important message before them.

 Communication of their Rights is critical and should not be left to any interpreter that has not experienced several Miranda trainings.
 One training does not make an expert.

 Be confident in Pula cares about each and every arrest.
 We work with the community as well as the Police Departments making sure all parties communications are understood allowing for the process to be effective.

 Pula has validation on who has had the appropriate training, and if an interpreter does not have the training, Pula’s office can share where to find the appropriate training, so that no one is left without the opportunity for enhancing skills.

 While we specialize in ASL interpreting and training, we have worked with other languages, providing translation and interpretation.

 We have worked with legal interpreters in different courts since 1997 have as well provided trainings in Forensic Listening for a variety of interpreting conferences outside of the ASL profession.

 Every language is unique, and the care we take to find the best ASL interpreter, is the same approach we use to find an interpreter for any situation.